 5. Balance Your Feet on the Scooter

-Once you’ve found a flat terrain to work on, balance one foot and the other on the electric scooter.
+Once you’ve found a flat terrain to work on, balance one foot and the other on your high-quality lightweight electric scooter.

 Both of them should be planted on the scooter’s deck, facing forward in the middle.
 Now, take as much time as you need to stay steady and comfortable.
 This will be important when you’re in scooters at high speeds, so just be patient with yourself.